YOUR PROGRAMME INCLUDES:

 - Laundry can be accessed using our laundry room - tokens as of 2019 are €4.50 per load.

-- Breakfast and lunch are provided in our on-campus Student Union restaurant from Monday to Friday.
+- Breakfast is provided in our on-campus Student Union restaurant from Monday to Friday.

 - Most special dietary requirements can be catered for with sufficient advanced notice.